leonardomrivas44-png/HeavyWeather/Technical.md

 * Using this struct, the generator places the starting room at `0,0` with an ID of `0` in the array and starts the creation loop.
   * This loop holds an algorithm which ends after creating a random amount of rooms, dependent on which part the player is on.
   * Using a random room from the array as a base, the algorithm picks a random direction and checks for population:
-    * **If populated:** The algorithm continues without creating a new room, not incrementing the loop.
+    * **If occupied:** The algorithm continues without creating a new room, not incrementing the loop.
-    * **Else:** The prospective room is created and fills out the connection with the base room and new room, incrementing the loop.
+    * **Else:** The prospective room is created and records the connection with the base room and new room, incrementing the loop.
 * After the array is populated, leftover room artifacts are cleared and certain rooms are picked for special properties:
   * **Room ID 0** (starting room, center of map) is set as the `START` room, removing any enemies in it.
   * The dead-end room physically closest, or one of the closest, is set as the `TREASURE` room, holding unique scenery and the Chest object.